darknebular/Wrapper_VideoStation/README.md

 # Now the Installer has the AME's License Crack:
 This enables the AAC and HEVC codecs and its license in the AME package, until DSM 7.1.1.
 This patcher enables Advanced Media Extensions 3.0 for you, without having to login account.
+When you install this License's crack, the Wrapper will be deleted and you must to re-install it again.

 *(Use at your own risk, although it has been done to be as safe as possible, there could be errors.
 (Crack for XPenelogy and Synology without AME's license).*